gorkemsolun/bilkent-exchange-network/README.md

 ![](readme-res/cd-com.png) <br>

-> ❗❗❗ Terminal must have been opened on the specified root which should end with `...\bilkent-exchange-network`. <br>
+> ❗❗❗ Terminal must have been opened on the specified root which should end with `\bilkent-exchange-network`. <br>

 ![](readme-res/root-red.png) <br>